TaschnerMandlGroup/TaschnerMandlGroup.github.io/content/authors/admin/_index.md

 **What’s the weirdest or funniest thing that has ever happened to you in a lab?**

 At a previous workplace, the server once overheated and triggered its emergency cooling system.
 Curious about the strange noises coming from the server room, we opened the door only to discover a shower of ice cubes raining down from the ceiling.
-Apparently, that was the system’s idea of rapid cooling!
+Apparently, that was the system’s method of rapid cooling!

+**Which scientific mystery would you love to see solved in your lifetime?**

+Teleportation.
+How can it be done?
+And if I teleport somewhere, is it really me that arrives or just a clone?
+If so, what happened to the old me? o\_o